syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-group.md

   * «TableEnd:TableName» and «EndGroup:GroupName» - For the end point of the region.

-  1.*TableStart* and *TableEnd* region is preferred for performing Mail merge inside the table cell.
+  1. *TableStart* and *TableEnd* region is preferred for performing Mail merge inside the table cell.

-  2.*BeginGroup* and *EndGroup* region is preferred for performing Mail merge inside the document body contents.
+  2. *BeginGroup* and *EndGroup* region is preferred for performing Mail merge inside the document body contents.

 For example, consider that you have a template document as shown.